 What do I need to run UVM-SystemC?

-UVM-SystemC requires a C++ compiler and a SystemC library compatible with IEEE Std 1666-2011, for example the Accellera SystemC 2.3.0 or 2.3.1 proof-of-concept implementation, both of which can be found here.
+UVM-SystemC requires a C++ compiler and a SystemC library compatible with IEEE Std 1666-2011, for example the Accellera SystemC 2.3.0 to 2.3.3 proof-of-concept implementation, which can be found here.

 Is UVM-SystemC compatible with UVM in SystemVerilog?

 The UVM-SystemC language definition aims to be fully compatible with the Accellera UVM standard in SystemVerilog.
 The development of UVM-SystemC is based on UVM 1.1, and in the process of being updated to align with UVM 1.2.
 Due to some reserved keywords in C++, a few functions and methods differ.
 In addition, the use of C++ and SystemC language concepts are promoted, resulting in more elegant and powerful functionality.
 The differences between UVM-SystemC and UVM-SystemVerilog are clearly indicated in the LRM.

 Is UVM-SystemC compatible with version UVM 1.1 or UVM 1.2?